-There are two ways of sending information about payments you make to your personal assistant (payroll data) to HMRC.
+There are two ways of sending information about payments you make to your employee to HM Revenue & Customs (HMRC).
 One way is on paper (called paper filing) and the other way is online (called online filing).

 Introduction to paper filing